-Accountability isn’t just about sticking to the plan; it’s about understanding the rules of the plan and realizing how each life-decision helps or hurts the people involved in the plan.
-It’s about taking personal responsibility for those decisions—each and every time.
+Accountability in recovery isn’t just about following through with a plan; it’s about realizing how each decision can help or hurt the people involved in the plan.
+It’s about taking personal responsibility for your choices each and every time.

 Use Technology to Build Accountability

-Having the right tools available at crucial decision points can make all the difference in staying on track with a sobriety program.
-Technology tools provide person-specific data that can help people with addictions avoid the “justification trap” and empower them to make better decisions.
-Having data easily at hand erases the misrepresentation factor of sobriety status and eliminates the excuses often involved in interpreting the risks of next-step decisions.
+Having the right recovery tools available during crucial decisions can make all the difference in staying on track with a sobriety program and becoming more accountable.
+Leveraging recovery technology that provides individualized data that can help people with addiction avoid the “justification trap” and empower them to make better decisions.
+Having data easily accessible can help strengthen a person’s accountability.

-Through the pervasiveness of wireless access, many cloud-based tools and smartphone-based applications have appeared on the market to assist people with controlling addictions.
-But the convenience of technology usually leads to the best outcomes.
+Through the pervasiveness of wireless access, many cloud-based tools and smartphone-based applications have appeared on the market to assist people struggling with addiction.
+Studies have shown that the convenience of technology usually leads to better outcomes in addiction treatment.
 “If you are using technology as a form of accountability, a key component of your success lies in researching the technology and making certain it is convenient to you.
 No technology is effective if it is not used,” writes Cyndy Adeniyi, counselor and founder of Out of The Woods Life Coaching, in a blog.

-Having access to individual data-facts also establishes a personal connection to sobriety pathways and can help a person learn about themselves and their personal triggers.
-Where are the decision-lines?
+Having access to personalized, real-time data can help establish a personal connection to one’s treatment journey and can help people learn about themselves and their triggers.
+Where are the decision lines?
 How far is too far?
 When did I falter, and when did I succeed?
 Real-time data puts the power of decision-making directly into the hands of the individual, allowing the person to rely on person-centered facts instead of emotional reactions.

 7 Steps to Embracing Accountability